The Civil War Longines vs Tissot, Unveiling the Best in 2023!

 You might also like: A Clash of Styles: IWC vs Longines in 2023

-In 1930, Tissot introduced the world's first non-magnetic wristwatch.
-Tissot and Omega founded the Société Suisse pour l'Industrie Horlogère (SSIH), the first Swiss watchmaking organization, in 1930.
+That same year, Tissot and Omega co-founded the Société Suisse pour l'Industrie Horlogère (SSIH), marking a significant milestone as the first Swiss watchmaking conglomerate.

 You might also like: Oris vs Longines: Which One is Better?